The Shaman Leveling Guide

 Shaman Leveling Glyphs

 Generally the minor glyphs offer little more than color, though a couple have some real use.
-As with talents the glyphs are easily changed.
+As with talents the glyphs are easily changed and in the same way.

 Enhancement Minor Glyphs